nguyen8amk1/My_Own_Philosophy_of_Everything/notes/books/Concepts_Techniques_Models_of_Computer_Programming.md

 ### 8. Higher-order Programming
-    -> The ability to: PASS FUNCTIONS AS ARGUMENTS
+    -> The ability to:
+        + PASS FUNCTIONS AS ARGUMENTS
+        + RETURN FUNCTIONS AS RESULTS

 ### 9. Concurrency
     -> a Program have several INDEPENDENT ACTIVITIES,